 The Financial Conduct Authority requires us to publish information about our personal current accounts, which can be found here.

 You and your family will also receive Worldwide Family Multi-Trip Travel Insurance, provided by American International Group UK Limited.
 This multi-trip travel insurance policy provides up to 31 days cover per trip and there's no annual limit on the number of times you can travel.
 Your travel insurance includes up to 17 days winter sports, business and golf cover.
 You and your partner are covered, provided you live together and are under 75 years old, plus up to four dependant children under the age of 18.
-Cover is not provided for undeclared pre-existing medical conditions or for any claims arising before or during trips in, to or through Cuba, Iran, Syria, Sudan, North Korea , the Crimea region, or countries where the Foreign office has warned against all but essential travel.
+Cover is not provided for undeclared pre-existing medical conditions or for any claims arising before or during trips in, to or through Cuba, Iran, Syria, Sudan, North Korea , the Crimea region, or countries where the Foreign, Commonwealth and Development Office (FCDO) has advised against all (but essential) travel.

-As of 11 March 2020, the World Health Organization (WHO) declared coronavirus (COVID-19) a pandemic.
+As of 11 March 2020, the World Health Organisation (WHO) declared coronavirus (COVID-19) a pandemic.
 As of that date, COVID-19 is considered a foreseen event.
-Because of that, certain cover on your travel insurance policy will not apply.

-Coronavirus related claims will be considered for any element of travel booked, or Private Current Account opened, on or before 11 March 2020, subject to the policy conditions and Foreign and Commonwealth Office guidance.
-Any element of your trip booked after this date will not qualify for coronavirus (COVID-19) related claims.
+Coronavirus related claims will be considered for any element of travel booked on or before 11 March 2020, provided your Private Current Account was opened on or before this date.
+Subject to the policy conditions and Foreign, Commonwealth & Development Office (FCDO) guidance.

 If you have booked to travel and now need to cancel as a result please speak to your ATOL-protected tour operator, your cruise provider, airline or accommodation provider in the first instance.
 In many cases, you will be able to re-arrange or get a full refund on your trip.